osalvador/ReplicaDB/.ai/context/frontend.md

 - [WARNING] Validate generated types against serialized null values, not only endpoint names.
 Source: `phase-2a-frontend-auth-monitoring`.
 - [WARNING] Keep lockfiles and npm configuration free of machine-specific registries; validate `npm ci` in a clean runner-like environment.
 Source: `phase-2a-frontend-auth-monitoring`.
 - [WARNING] Separate local certificate/browser limitations from reproducible CI build configuration.
 Source: `phase-2a-frontend-auth-monitoring`.
+- [WARNING] Tabbed form state is persistent: `DataFilteringTabs` and `StagingOptionsTabs` must only switch the visible panel; their tab handlers must not call `onChange` with empty values for the hidden panel.
+Test switching away and back to confirm every value remains until the user edits or deletes it.